aristanetworks/avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/README.md

 ## Requirements

-Requirements are located here: [avd-requirements](../../README.md#Requirements)
+Requirements are located in the [collection installation guide](../../docs/installation/collection-installation.md)

 ## Input Variables

-- The input variables are documented in the [Input Variables](docs/Input Variables.md) section.
+The input variables are documented in the [Input Variables](doc/input-variables.md) section.

-- Available features and variables may vary by platforms, refer to documentation on arista.com for specifics.
-- All values are optional.
+## Role Configuration

+The role configuration variables are documented in the [Role Configuration](doc/role-configuration.md) section.

+Role configuration settings can be set either as regular inventory variables or directly as task_vars on the `import_role` task.

 ## License